osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/pi-event-frames-interface-manager/windows-credential-manager-authentication.md

 1. From **Server Information**, update the credentials used to authenticate with PI Data server or PI Asset Framework.

-1. From **Source**, update the credentials used to authenticate with a data source.

 1. Click **Save Settings**.

 **Result:** The credentials are updated within the instance configuration.
 Restart the interface to update the credentials within Windows Credentials Manager.